gildasZ/Custom_Labeling-Tool/README.md

 - Your annotation will be displayed below the waveform.

 ## Contributing
 Feel free to fork this project and contribute by submitting a pull request.
-We appreciate your input!
+I appreciate your input!

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.